-A classic late summer soup gets a revamp.
 This creamy corn and vegetable chowder is powered up with lots of veggies and replaces the traditional milk or cream with coconut milk so it's vegan!
-Make a big batch and store some in the freezer for when the snow flies.
+Make a big batch and store some in the freezer to enjoy any time!
 You won't regret it.

 Corn chowder is a late summer favourite.
 This version is a step up with lots of extra veggies, coconut milk, fresh basil, cilantro and a touch of chili powder to brighten things up.